I Can Dream

 "I Can Dream" is a song by British rock band Skunk Anansie, released as their second single in June 1995.
 The song was taken from their debut album, Paranoid & Sunburnt (1995), and reached number 41 on the UK singles chart.
 The CD single features two B-sides and a live recording of "Little Baby Swastikkka".

 Critical reception

 Mark Sutherland from Smash Hits gave "I Can Dream" four out of five, writing, "Meet the scariest band on the planet.
 The Skunks play blood-and-guts indie-metal, their singer Skin makes Tank Girl look like Zoe Ball (now there's an idea!) and the moshpit at their gigs should carry a Government Health Warning.
 In other words, they are ace to the power of fantastic and this will be a hit, otherwise Ms Skin will be very cross indeed.
 And believe me, you DO NOT want that."

 Music video

-The black-and-white music video for "I Can Dream" was directed by production team Gob TV, who directed the video for "Selling Jesus".
+The black-and-white music video for "I Can Dream" was directed by production team Gob TV, who also directed the video for "Selling Jesus".